A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Building blocks in Tallis' limit

-The $\chi^2$--\cdf $F_{v+2(m_1+\ldots+m_v)}(\rho/\blambda)$ is intuitively interpreted as a correction factor incorporating all the effects of the volume conditioning.
-Obviously, it lessens the value of the integral except when $\rho\to\infty$, where it becomes ineffective.
+The $\smash{\chi^2}$-\cdf $\smash{F_{v+2(m_1+\ldots+m_v)}(\rho/\blambda)}$ is intuitively interpreted as a correction factor incorporating all the effects of integrating Gaussian densities on a finite volume.
+Obviously, it lessens the value of the integral except for $\rho\to\infty$, a limit for which it converges to one.

-Whenever the Gaussian integral is expressed in {\it standard} notation, eq.~(\ref{eq:alphalimone}) can be only applied provided the index multiplicities are preliminarily counted.
-Nevertheless, it is reasonable to expect $\Delta_{1:m_1\ldots v:m_v}$ to be the {\it compact} representation of some not yet specified coefficient $\Delta_{i_1\ldots i_n}$.
-By the same argument as above this is recognized to be
+Whenever Gaussian integrals are expressed in {\it standard} notation, eq.~(\ref{eq:alphalimone}) can be applied only provided the index multiplicities are preliminarily counted.
+Nevertheless, it is reasonable to expect $\smash{\Delta_{1:m_1\ldots v:m_v}}$ to be the {\it compact} representation of some not yet specified coefficient $\smash{\Delta_{i_1\ldots i_n}}$.
+By the same argument used above, i.e. by letting $\rho\to\infty$, we conclude that the latter is given by

-Thanks to Isserlis' Theorem\footnote{in the framework of mathematical physics the same result is universally known as {\it Wick's Theorem}.}~\cite{isserlis}, $\Delta_{i_1\ldots i_n}$ can be reduced to a sum of products of Kronecker symbols, namely
+Thanks to Isserlis' Theorem\footnote{In mathematical physics the same result is universally known as {\it Wick's Theorem}.}~\cite{isserlis}, $\Delta_{i_1\ldots i_n}$ can be expressed as a sum of products of Kronecker symbols, namely

-where the sum extends over all distinct ways of partitioning the duplicated set $\cI^2\equiv \{i_1,i_1,\ldots,i_n,i_n\}$ into pairs.
-For later convenience it is worthwhile listing a few frequently recurring examples:
+where the sum includes all distinct ways of partitioning the duplicated set $\cI^2\equiv \{i_1,i_1,\ldots,i_n,i_n\}$ into pairs and the product is over all pairs of a single partition.
+For later convenience it is worthwhile listing the lowest order coefficients: